 Bacteria that consistently encounter sub-inhibitory levels of an antibiotic (concentrations of the antibiotic that are too low to kill it) can develop a temporary resistance to that antibiotic.
-This type of resistance is called Epigenetic Adaptation, and produces no genetic changes that can be permanently inherited by subsequent generations of bacteria.
-This is roughly equivalent to an athlete who develops large muscles from weight lifting and physical training.
+This type of resistance is called Epigenetic Adaptation.
+This type of antibiotic resistance does not produce permanent genetic changes that can be inherited by subsequent generations of bacteria.
+Epigenetic Adaptation is roughly equivalent to an athlete who develops large muscles from weight lifting and physical training.
 Bacteria exposed to sub-inhibitory levels of an antibiotic can mobilize defenses such as pumps to expel the antibiotics, enzymes to break them down, or they can simply decrease the permeability of their cell wall to decrease their exposure to the antibiotic molecules.

 Genetic Adaptation (Genetic Mutation and Selection)

-Genetic mutations are small changes in the genetic code that occur randomly during DNA replication, or as a result of exposure to mutagens like ionizing radiation (UV light) or chemicals.
+Genetic mutations are permanent changes in an organisms genetic code.
+Most mutations are very small and involve the change of a single nucleotide (an individual letter in the genetic code).
+Some mutations involve large rearrangements of the genome.
+Genetic mutations occur naturally during DNA replication.
+Mutations can also occur as a result of exposure to mutagens like ionizing radiation (UV light) or chemicals.
 Many genetic mutations happen in regions of the genome that are not essential for the organism and don’t significantly change how that organism functions.
 When a mutation does occur in something important, it is usually disruptive and weakens the organism.
 Mutations that improve the fitness of an organism are rare.

 Some antibiotics are more likely than others to become less effective as the result of genetic mutations in the target bacteria.
 This is because resistance to some antibiotics can be acquired as a result of a single genetic mutation, while other antibiotics require a bacteria to develop multiple mutations in order to become resistant.
-One example of a class of antibiotics that are susceptible to single mutation resistance are the fluoroquinolone class of antibiotics (ciprofloxacin, moxifloxacin, nadifloxacin).
-These antibiotics target a bacterial enzyme called DNA gyrase.
-The antibiotic binds this enzyme, which prevents the bacteria from properly accessing and replicating its DNA.
-A single mutation at a specific site in this enzyme can stop the antibiotic from binding, and allows the bacteria to become resistant to the antibiotic.
-Because of this, some antibiotics (like ciprofloxacin) are not recommended for long-term use, partly because of the increased probability that an infectious bacteria will become resistant.
+One example of a class of antibiotics that are susceptible to single mutation resistance is the Quinolone family of antibiotics (eg. Ciprofloxacin, Nadifloxacin).
+Antibiotics in the Quinolone family target a bacterial enzyme called DNA gyrase.
+The antibiotic binds very tightly to this enzyme, which prevents the bacteria from reading and replicating its own DNA.
+A single mutation at a specific site in this enzyme can stop the antibiotic from binding.
+This specific mutation allows the bacteria to become resistant to that antibiotic.
+Antibiotics that can be inactivated by simple genetic mutations, such as Ciprofloxacin, are not generally recommended for long-term use because of the increased risk of generating resistant bacteria.

 Bacteria can acquire large pieces of DNA from other bacteria, viruses and the environment.
-It is almost impossible for a bacteria to randomly evolve a brand new gene or enzyme that provides resistance against a particular antibiotic (at least within a time-frame of weeks, months and years).
+Genetic Acquisition is the mechanism by which bacteria acquire high-level resistance to many types of antibiotics.
+This is especially true for antibiotics which can not be inactivated by simple genetic mutations.
+It is virtually impossible for a bacteria to randomly evolve a brand new gene or enzyme that provides resistance against a particular antibiotic (at least within a time-frame of weeks, months and years).
 But what does happen is that bacteria acquire big chunks of foreign DNA that contain many genes.
-Bacteria have many ways to acquire these large pieces of DNA that often contain many complete genes.
+Bacteria have many ways to acquire these large pieces of DNA that contain the genes that confer high-level antibiotic reistance:

-Plasmids are mobile pieces of DNA (often circular) that bacteria can easily trade and acquire from the environment.
+- Plasmids are mobile pieces of DNA (often circular) that bacteria can easily trade amongst themselves or simply acquire from the environment.
 Many bacteria have multiple plasmids.
-Plasmids can contain genes that inactivate an antibiotic (for example the a particular gene, Beta Lactamase, is commonly spread via plasmid and provides resistance to Beta-Lactam antibiotics, like Penicillin).
+Plasmids can contain genes that inactivate a particular antibiotic.
+For example a gene called Beta Lactamase provides resistance to Penicillin family antibiotics and is commonly shared by bacteria via plasmid.

-The average bacterial genome (all of the DNA in a cell) is approximately 1000 times smaller than the genome of an animal (including humans).
-This isn’t because bacteria are smaller than human cells (although they are), it is because of competition and a concept called “genomic streamlining”.
+The average bacterial genome (a bacteria’s entire genetic code) is approximately 1000 times smaller than the genome of an animal (including humans).
+This is not because bacteria are smaller than human cells (although they are).
+Bacterial genomes tend to be very small because of competition and a concept called “”genomic streamlining””.
 A genome is not free.
-It takes energy and resources to maintain and replicate.
+It takes energy and resources to maintain and replicate a genome.
 The bigger the genome, the more energy it takes to keep it up and running, and to duplicate it during reproduction.
-At the same time, there is an incredible level of competition between bacteria for resources.
+At the same time, the competition between bacteria for resources is incredibly intense.
 Bacteria grow much faster, and in much larger numbers, than most other organisms.
 For example, in a single handful of dirt there are more bacteria than the entire human population of the world.
-The huge bacterial population and intense competition is like “survival of the fittest” on steroids; weak and inefficient bacteria are quickly squeezed out by stronger, more efficient bacteria.
-Excess DNA is “dead weight” in this competition and is quickly eliminated.
-If a section of DNA is not essential for survival or does not confer a selective advantage, it is rapidly mutated and removed from the genome by the quickly evolving bacterial population.
+The huge bacterial population and intense competition is like “survival of the fittest” on steroids.
+Weak and inefficient bacteria are quickly squeezed out by stronger, more efficient bacteria.
+Excess DNA is “dead weight” in this competition and it is quickly eliminated.
+If a section of bacterial DNA is not essential for survival or does not confer a consistent selective advantage, it is rapidly mutated and removed from the genome by the quickly evolving bacterial population.

 How Does Selective Pressure Impact Antibiotic Resistance?

-In order for a gene to remain functional and a part of the bacteria’s genome over an extended period, it has to help improve the survival and/or competitiveness of the bacteria.
+In order for a gene to remain functional and a part of a bacteria’s genome for any extended period of time, that gene must help improve the survival and/or competitiveness of the bacteria.
 If a gene stops being helpful it will eventually become non-functional and will be removed from the genome.
 This means that the development and maintenance of antibiotic resistance is usually dependent on the bacterial population being frequently exposed to non-lethal doses of the antibiotic (note: some bacteria are intrinsically resistant to particular antibiotics).
 This process eliminates those bacteria that have lost resistance, and increases the percentage of resistant bacteria.
-In real life, this means that antibiotic resistance is likely to emerge in environments where bacteria are frequently exposed to antibiotics.
+From a big picture perspective, this means that antibiotic resistance is likely to develop and persist in specific environments where bacteria are frequently exposed to antibiotics.
 On an individual level, this means that a person is more likely to develop an antibiotic resistant infection from undergoing long-term or prophylactic antibiotic treatment, as opposed to short-term antibiotic treatments of acute infections.
 This also means that bacteria may lose resistance to antibiotics that are no longer frequently used.

 Environments that Facilitate the Development of Antibiotic Resistance

 If you have read the above sections, you now know that infectious bacteria do not randomly become resistant to antibiotics.
-It requires an environment that provides a good source of hosts (people/animals to infect), consistent selective pressure (frequent antibiotic use) and ideally, lots of other bacteria with which to share antibiotic resistance genes (pieces of DNA that provide protection from the antibiotic).
+The development of antibiotic resistance requires an environment that provides a good source of hosts (people/animals to infect), consistent selective pressure (frequent antibiotic use) and ideally, lots of other bacteria with which to share antibiotic resistance genes.
 It is because of this combination of factors that antibiotic resistance is not simply about using antibiotics too much, but also about where and how antibiotics are used.
-That said, here are some environments which encourage the development of antibiotic resistance:
+That said, there are some environments which uniquely support the development of antibiotic resistance:

-Hospitals often are the perfect environment for developing bacterial antibiotic resistance.
-They have a many of the features that are necessary for antibiotic resistance to emerge. including:
+Hospitals are often the perfect environment for bacteria to develop, acquire and maintain high-level antibiotic resistance.
+Hospitals have a many of the features that are necessary for antibiotic resistance to emerge. including:

-A lot of sick people (lots of bacteria hanging around).
+- A lot of infected people and contaminated surfaces (lots of bacteria hanging around).

 Feedlots and Industrial Animal Farms

-Many people may do not realize that industrial animal farming operations are among the largest consumers of antibiotics.
+Many people may do not realize that industrial animal farming operations are among the largest consumers of antibiotics in the world.
 Industrial operations involve large amounts of animals, packed densely into enclosed spaces.
 In this type of environment, disease transmission is a major problem.
-To prevent disease outbreaks, many operations treat their animals prophylactically with antibiotics.
-In fact, animal farming consumes the majority of all antibiotics used in the United States ( more antibiotics than are used in human medicine).
+To prevent disease outbreaks, many operations treat their animals prophylactically (continuously) with antibiotics.
+In fact, in the United States animal farming consumes more antibiotics than are used in human medicine.

 Nursing Homes, Sanitoriums and Other Residential Institutions

-Many countries around the world place people who are infirm or disabled into various institutions.
-While the United States has largely moved away from large scale housing of disabled, diseased or infirm patients, the practice is still common in many places around the world.
+Many countries around the world place people who are elderly, infirm or disabled into various types of institutions.
+While the United States has started to moved away from the large-scale housing of these individuals, the practice is still common in many places around the world.
 In wealthier countries, these people are often placed into assisted living facilities, retirement homes and hospices.